fullstackdevlop/react-interview-questions/README.md

 ### What is the difference between cloneElement and createElement?

+JSX elements will be transpiled (converted) to **React.createElement()** functions to create React elements which are going to be used for the object representation of UI.

+**cloneElement** is used to clone an element and pass it new props.

 ## 🎨Components

 ### What are React Components?
 What are the main elements of it?

+A Component is one of the core building blocks of React.
+It is a small, reusable piece of code that represents a part of a user interface.

+- Components can be defined as either a class or a functional and can include a combination of HTML, CSS and JavaScript code.
+- Components can also be nested and reused throughout the application, which makes it easy to manage and maintain the application's user interface.

 ### What is the meaning of Component-Based Architecture of React?

+The component-based architecture of React allows developers to build complex user interfaces by breaking them down into smaller, reusable components.

+Each component can manage its own state and props, and can be easily reused throughout the application.
+This structure makes it easy to understand, test, and maintain the application's codebase.

 ### What are Functional Component?

+Functional component is just a simple JavaScript function. it accepts the data in the form of props and returns the react element.

+The biggest advantage of functional components, it provides a lot of hooks & easy to use.
+Before supporting hooks it was known as a stateless component.

 ### How do you pass data between Functional Components in React?